uiceds/cee-492-project-2025-avengers/cee492_report.typ

     Support with map + table of “Top 5 areas by crime density and trend”.

-  = Predictive Modeling

-= Exploratory Data Analysis

-== Crime Type Patterns

-== Temporal Patterns of Crime

-== Spatial Distribution of Crime

 == Demographic Patterns of Crime Victims
 For the whole dataset, we first analyzed the demographic distribution of crime victims based on age, sex, and descent.
 Overall, the victim population is 40.19% male, 35.68% female, and 24.13% unknown or missing.

   = Predictive Modeling